-The European Bank for Reconstruction and Development's support for the 'greening' of transition economies
+The European Bank for Reconstruction and Development (EBRD) is supporting the 'greening' of transition economies158

 EBRD's overall mission is to 'promote transition to open, market-based economies' in the 39 countries in which they operate - from Central and Eastern Europe, to Central Asia and the southern and eastern Mediterranean to North Africa.
 The EBRD works towards this goal through financial investment projects that help promote the environment for business.